thaqiulislamkafi/Nestora/README.md

 ## 📌 Features

-### 🔐 Firebase Authentication
+### 1. 🔐 Firebase Authentication
-Firebase Auth ensures secure user login, registration, and role-based access (admin, agent, user) using email and password.
+Secure user login and registration using Firebase.
+Supports role-based access (Admin, Agent, Buyer).

+### 2. 🧑‍💼 Role-Based Dashboard
+Custom dashboards for Admins and Agents.
+Admins manage users and listings, while Agents control their own properties.

-### 🏘️ Property Listings & Management
+### 3. 🏘️ Property Listings
-Users can browse listings, while agents can add and manage their properties.
-Properties include images, pricing, location, and property details.
+Dynamic property listing cards with details such as price, location, size, and category (sale/rent).

+### 4. 🔍 Advanced Property Filtering
+Users can filter listings based on price, type, location, and availability, providing a smooth property browsing experience.

+### 5. 🏠 Add & Manage Listings
+Agents can add new properties with image uploads and edit or delete their existing listings from their dashboard.

-### 💳 Stripe Integration
+### 6. 💳 Stripe Payment Integration
-Stripe is used to securely handle payments for premium property features or rental transactions.
+Secure and fast payments for premium listings or featured properties using Stripe.

-### 📊 Admin Dashboard
-Admins can manage all users, approve or reject listings, and maintain control over platform content.

-### 🧑‍💼 Agent Dashboard
-Real estate agents get access to their own dashboard to list, edit, and remove properties.
+### 7. 🧠 Dynamic Page Titles
+Each route updates the browser tab dynamically using `react-helmet-async` to improve SEO and navigation clarity.

+### 8. 🎞️ Swiper Image Carousels
+Beautiful sliders for property images and homepage banners powered by the `swiper` library.

+### 9. 🧾 React Hook Form Integration
+Clean and validated form handling for listing creation, user registration, and contact inquiries.

-### ⚡ React Query Integration
+### 10. ⚡ Optimized Data Fetching with React Query
-Efficient client-side data management with real-time updates using `@tanstack/react-query`.
+Efficient and consistent data fetching using `@tanstack/react-query` ensures fast and reliable user interactions.

+### 11. 🎯 SweetAlert2 Notifications
+Interactive success, error, and confirmation popups using SweetAlert2 for key actions like login, payments, and deletions.

-### ✨ UI Enhancements
+### 12. 📱 Fully Responsive UI
-Includes dynamic page titles, animated banners, marquees, sliders, and interactive alerts for a rich user experience.
+Mobile-friendly and responsive design using TailwindCSS to ensure accessibility across all device sizes.

 ---

 ## 🧑‍💻 Admin and Agent Login

-To access dashboards and test role-based functionality, use the following credentials:
+To test the platform’s features, use the sample credentials below:

 ### 🔑 Admin Account
 - **Email**: `admin@nestora.com`